Organometallic chemistry: Distinction from coordination compounds with organic ligands

 Many complexes feature coordination bonds between a metal and organic ligands.
 Complexes where the organic ligands bind the metal through a heteroatom such as oxygen or nitrogen are considered coordination compounds (e.g., heme A and Fe(acac)3).
 However, if any of the ligands form a direct metal-carbon (M-C) bond, then the complex is considered to be organometallic.
 Although the IUPAC has not formally defined the term, some chemists use the term "metalorganic" to describe any coordination compound containing an organic ligand regardless of the presence of a direct M-C bond.

 The status of compounds in which the canonical anion has a negative charge that is shared between (delocalized) a carbon atom and an atom more electronegative than carbon (e.g. enolates) may vary with the nature of the anionic moiety, the metal ion, and possibly the medium.
 In the absence of direct structural evidence for a carbon–metal bond, such compounds are not considered to be organometallic.
 For instance, lithium enolates often contain only Li-O bonds and are not organometallic, while zinc enolates (Reformatsky reagents) contain both Zn-O and Zn-C bonds, and are organometallic in nature.

 Structure and properties

 The metal-carbon bond in organometallic compounds is generally highly covalent.
 For highly electropositive elements, such as lithium and sodium, the carbon ligand exhibits carbanionic character, but free carbon-based anions are extremely rare, an example being cyanide.

 Most organometallic compounds are solids at room temperature, however some are liquids such as methylcyclopentadienyl manganese tricarbonyl, or even volatile liquids such as nickel tetracarbonyl.
-Many organometallic compounds are air sensitive (reactive towards oxygen and moisture), and thus they must be handled under an inert atmosphere.
+Many organometallic compounds are air sensitive.
 Some organometallic compounds such as triethylaluminium are pyrophoric and will ignite on contact with air.